soduco/catalog/reverse_proxy_v2/README.md

 Geonetwork v4.0.5 working

-removing containers delete all in Geonetwork
+:warning: removing containers delete all in Geonetwork